 Those Soap Characters

 I discovered Will and Sonny from Days Of Our Lives (exactly how is that a metaphor for sands in an hourglass?) through a Twitter friend and became obsessed with watching how they began their romance.
-Soon after the clips below, a custody battle begins that has lost my interest in their story.
-But what is refreshing is these guys are neither too straight or too gay.
+What is refreshing is these guys are neither too straight or too gay.
 They just are.
 And if they were portrayed like this forty years ago, I think they’d be concerned queens who’d still feel they were stereotypes, while secretly enjoying the eye-candy.

 Please let me know your favourite gay characters in the comments below.